Qaransoor Party: Background and Party's vision

 The party's vision is a nation capable of self-sufficiency in both its economy and security, the development of the intelligence and military sectors, fighting against extremism, and the building of an education system based on academic and religious qualifications.

 Constitution

 The party has a written constitution.
 A key part of the constitution is that the nation must participate in the restoration of Somali statehood, as well as political and social reform.
-According to the constitution, members must be healthy Somalians who fulfill the requirements of the charter.
+According to the constitution, members must be healthy Somalis who fulfill the requirements of the charter.
 Membership cannot be handed down to another person.
 The full list of members is currently not available to the public.